sindresorhus/awesome-scifi/readme.md

 I [asked on Twitter](https://twitter.com/sindresorhus/status/557586610850897920) for recommendations as I want to get into reading Sci-Fi novels.
 The below is the result.
 Thanks everyone for recommending your favorites! :)

 *Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.
-For fantasy books, see the [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy) list.*
+For fantasy books, see [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy).*

 *Please read the [Contributing Guidelines](contributing.md) before contributing.*